 - Grants for Travel to Scholarly Meetings and for Graduate Student Research Expenses.
 May be taxable.

 Students are advised to review available tax materials and make their own decisions about tax withholding, reporting of income, excluding income from taxation, and filing required tax forms.
-UC San Diego departmental and central administrative staff are not able to advise students on individual tax matters.
+UC San Diego departmental and central administrative staff may not advise students on individual tax matters.

 Graduate student fellowships, scholarships, and traineeships are not subject to withholding for taxes under the Federal Insurance Contribution ACT (FICA).
 The salary of graduate students appointed as teaching assistants, graduate student researchers, readers, tutors, or who are employed on campus are exempt from FICA/DCP if the students are registered for a minimum of six units by the third week of each quarter and employed less than 80 percent.
 Nonresident aliens on F-1 and J-1 visas are, by federal law, exempt from FICA/DCP.
 If students do not meet the exemption requirement, 8.95 percent (7.5 percent for DCP in lieu of social security and 1.45 percent for Medicare) will be deducted from their salary.